ABOUT THE AUTHOR:

 ABOUT THE BOOK

-When her eccentric Aunt Dot passes away and leaves a sizeable estate to Dorothy, going back home is an easy choice.
+When her eccentric Aunt Dot passes away and leaves a sizeable estate to Daphne, going back home is an easy choice.
 What isn’t easy is coming to terms with the downright odd clauses written into the will.

-Dorothy only stands to inherit the estate if she agrees to her aunt's very specific posthumous terms -- personal and professional.
+Daphne only stands to inherit the estate if she agrees to her aunt's very specific posthumous terms -- personal and professional.
 And if she fails to comply, the sprawling old Victorian house shall be bequeathed to . . .
 Aunt Dot’s cats.

 If you would like to read the first chapter of Lock, Stock and Over a Barrel, go HERE.